Steels & Alloys

 Spacex Starship.
 At first. poor weld process selection and poor weld engineering.

-As you read my comments about the weld management and engineering induced stainless weld issues generated at SpaceX, remember at the same time period, Elon Musk at Tesla was having problems with his robot welds on common metals.
-It’s not likely, that Elon or his Tesla / SpaceX managers and engineers in 2019 would recognize the relationship between the numerous arc weld problems that were being generated daily on Tesla cars, and Spacx stainless rockets.
+As you read my comments about the weld management induced stainless weld issues generated at SpaceX, remember at the same time period, Elon Musk wearing his other work hat at Tesla, was again having problems with his robot welds on common metals.
+It’s not likely, that Elon or his Tesla / SpaceX managers and engineers in 2019 would recognize the relationship between the numerous arc weld problems that were being generated daily on Tesla cars, and on the SpaceX rockets.

-Finally in 2020 after 10 years they figured out the weld process of choice.
+Finally in 2020 after approx. 10 years they figured out the weld process of choice.

 Note the TIP TIG blue weld units at SpaceX.

 As mentioned, I established the TIP TIG process in the USA around 2009 with my business partner Tom O’Malley and we started a company called TIP TIG USA.
-With time, extensive difficulty and costs that neither of us could afford, we got this weld process established into the N American weld industry, an industry which is typically highly resistant to weld process changes, in two countries that are especially suspicious of any weld equip. that is not made by Lincoln, ESAB or Miller.
+With time, extensive difficulty and costs that neither of us could afford, we got this weld process established into the N American weld industry, an industry which we were both aware is typically highly resistant to weld process changes.
+The reality is the N American weld industry in general is an industry in which weld process technology that was not introduced by Lincoln, ESAB or Miller was often poorly received.

-At my first TIP TIG workshop that I presented in Philadelphia around 2009, there was an engineer from SpaceX that had come to witness this new weld technology.
-I presented in contrast to GMA, FCA and GTA, all the TIP TIG process feature benefits and provided actual weld demonstrations that proved the TIP TIG weld / part metallurgical benefits especially on STAINLESS.
+Note: At my first TIP TIG workshop I presented in Philadelphia in 2009, I presented in contrast to GMA, FCA and GTA, all the TIP TIG process feature benefits and provided actual weld demonstrations that proved the TIP TIG weld / part metallurgical benefits especially on STAINLESS.

 Stainless TIP TIG Welds